Lor-Saba/Code-Injector/README.md

 You can import and export from the settings page.

-To `export` press on the export button.
+- To export press on the `export` button.
-<small>(a popup should appear to tell whether the operation to save into the clipboard is successful or not)</small>
+If successful you should have in your clipboard a `JSON` describing the rules list.
+Paste and save it where you want.
-**If successful you should have in your clipboard a `JSON` describing the rules list.
-Paste and save it where you want**
+<small>(a message should appear to tell whether the operation to save into the clipboard is successful or not)</small>

-To `import` press on the import button.
+ - To import press on the `import` button.
 Navigate into your system and select a file containing a valid `Rules list JSON`
-<small>(a popup should appear to tell whether the operation is successful or not)</small>
+<small>(a message should appear to tell whether the operation is successful or not)</small>

 ## How to install